 19.2 The New Testament

 We draw upon the experience of young people from Batticaloa, Sri Lanka, at the Butterfly Peace Garden and Monkey’s Tale Centre during years of civil war and the tsunami of 2004.
-We share the lessons of those hard times in the Garden Path Out-of-the-Box Curriculum, a starter seed kit for reconciliation with oneself and with others who may come from different ethnic and religious backgrounds and share contested space.
+We share the lessons of those hard times in the Garden Path Out-of-the-Box Curriculum, a toy-based seed kit for reconciliation with oneself and with others who may come from different ethnic and religious backgrounds and share contested space.

 For present day purposes in our own country of Canada, progressive education means creating a new story, one that young people can embrace because it will be one they make themselves.
 It will focus on possibilities, not problems.
 A reboot of youthful imagination brought to bear on today’s problems can begin to make a small but significant difference in a localized context.

-We will start by making art with poor and marginalized people in our own back yard – at neighbourhood schools, in local sports grounds, homeless shelters, city parks, abandoned factories, derelict mansions, decommissioned crack houses, community centres and houses of worship – anywhere that will have us.
+We will start by making art with poor and marginalized people in our own back yard – at neighbourhood schools, in local sports grounds, homeless shelters, city parks, abandoned factories, derelict mansions, decommissioned crack houses, community centres, cemeteries, houses of worship – anywhere that will have us.
 We open the doors of the Falling Sky Studio and invite people to learn from, and contribute their truth to, contemporary political debate through exploring and exploiting our Out-of-the-Box Curriculum to the fullest.

 The images you see here are the work of young Muslim artists from Sri Lanka who used art as their compass in discerning a meaningful way forward around the time of the Easter church bombings when hatred and fear ruled the day and adult leadership was either non-existent or too unimaginative, intolerant, or compromised to help.
 Why can’t we do the same thing with our happy daze kids here in Canada?
 Is it only when apathy explodes into anarchy that we begin to pay attention?